-Fourth step : Wear your protection gloves and carefully carve the design you traced using the V-shaped chisel.
+Fourth step: Wear your protective gloves and carefully carve the design you traced using the V-shaped chisel.

-Fifth step : Once you are done carving, try putting colors using permanent markers or acrylic paint and brush to make it look distinct.
+Fifth step: Once you are done carving, try putting colours using permanent markers or acrylic paint and brush to make it look distinct.

 Who doesn’t love flowers?
 We all do!
 Inasmuch as we love flowers, we love candles, too.
 Let us try to level up our fondness for flowers and candles by setting them up together.
 Below are some ideas in prepping up candles with fresh flowers.

 Choose a saucer, plate or bowl with a nice design.
 Put some glass pebbles on it.
 Now place your cut flowers on top of the glass pebbles.
 Arrange your tea light candles on top of the flowers as shown in the picture below.
 You may also add another set of tea light candles to complement the design on the saucer and tada!
 You now have a perfect centrepiece!

 You can put this classy flower candle arrangement to add to a relaxing ambiance in any room of your house.
 It is also a perfect table arrangement for christenings, weddings, or an intimate dinner with friends and family.